Internet-of-People/mips/new/mip_protocol_metadata.md

 The Profile (node) and Relation (edge) data structures of the Mercury OSG are defined with the following capnproto protocol objects.
 ```
-# proposal for metadata formalization via "shape's" of a semi-opinionated, typed
+# proposal for metadata formalization via shape's of a semi-opinionated, typed
 # key-value pair, metadata repository
 struct MetaType
 {